HL7/cqf-recommendations/pages/documentation-approach-09-methods-of-implementation.md

 ## Care Planning

 The [Care Planning](documentation-careplanning.html) topic describes expectations for the use of dynamic care planning with computable guideline content.

+In addition, to support the ability to resolve optional logic as part of request groups within a care plan, this implementation defines a CarePlan apply operation:

+* [$apply](OperationDefinition-cpg-careplan-apply.html): An instance-level operation that supports resolution of optional logic within any RequestGroups contained in an existing CarePlan.